-Rochester Car Accidents Caused by Failing to Yield the Right-Of-Way to Emergency Vehicles
+Rochester, New York, Car Accidents Caused By Failing To Yield The Right-Of-Way To Emergency Vehicles

-Jed Dietrich, Esq., is Recognized as a Super Lawyer and Elite Lawyer of America.
+Jed Dietrich, Esq., is Recognized as a New York Super Lawyer.
 If Another Driver Caused Your Injuries by Failing to Yield the Right-of-Way to an Emergency Vehicle, You Deserve the Best Representation.

 When the Rochester police are called to investigate a crime or Rochester firefighters receive a report of a burning building, time is often of the essence.
 New York law allows certain emergency vehicles, including police cars, fire trucks, and ambulances, to exceed posted speed limits and disregard ordinary traffic regulations whenever they turn on their sirens and colored flashing lights.
 Since emergency vehicles displaying flashing lights have the right-of-way in traffic, other motorists have a legal obligation to move over and make space for first responders.
 When people fail to yield to police cars, fire trucks, and ambulances, they create a serious safety hazard, endangering not only themselves but everyone around them.
 A driver who refuses to cede the right-of-way to an emergency vehicle could cause a catastrophic accident.